-Intro class will focus on creating the indigo vat using pre-reduced indigo, while talking about all natural indigo and the history of the process.
-8 traditional Japanese dyeing techniques will be shown including Suji, Itajime, Kanoko, Tegumo, Ne-Maki and Arashi, along with similar processes that you'll find in China, Korea, Africa, and India.
+Intro techniques are introduced and we will focus on creating an all natural indigo using ferrous sulfate, and the history of the process.
+8 traditional Japanese dyeing techniques will be shown including Suji, Itajime, Kanoko, Kumo/Tegumo, Ne-Maki and Arashi, along with similar processes that you'll find in China, Korea, Africa, and India.

 6 students max